www-splitcells-net/net.splitcells.network/projects/net.splitcells.system/README.md

-# splitcells.net
+# splitcells.net System

+## Description

-This is the root project of a project cluster.
+This is the root project of an integrated project system.
+The focus is on the [Generic Allocator](../net.splitcells.gel/README.md), which is an optimization and problem modeling framework.

+## Contact

 * [Rendered Documentation](http://splitcells.net/net/splitcells/index.html)
 * [Twitch Channel](https://www.twitch.tv/splitcellsnet)